natikgadzhi/ansible-raspberry/README.md

   This will require roles and vault.

 - [ ] Move pihole, time machine, and portainer to the docker-compose playbook

+- [ ] Setup a dynamic inventory, and use it to set dnsmasq in pihole
+- [ ] Setup a DHCP server in pihole?

 #### Documentation
 - [ ] Add a link to an article describing my current Pi setup.